 '''

 tarantool> shard.tester:select{1}

 ---

---- [1, 'Tuple #1']
+- - [1, 'Tuple #1']

 ...

 '''

 This shows that what was inserted by Terminal #1 can be selected by Terminal #2, via the shard module.
-Details are on the shard section of github.
+For details, see the README.

-6.2.4 Module tdb
+7.2.4 Module tdb

 The Tarantool Debugger (abbreviation = tdb) can be used with any Lua program.
 The operational features include: setting breakpoints, examining variables, going forward one line at a time, backtracing, and showing information about fibers.
 The display features include: using different colors for different situations, including line numbers, and adding hints.